rita-barbosa/LAPR4-2324/docs/sb_us_1002/readme.md

 In order to enhance encapsulation between layers, the usage of DTO's to the previously mentioned objects should be applied.

-As per requested, the job reference that identifies the job opening should have the costumer code as a base, and be sequential.
-If the previous job opening from the same costumer was made in a different session, then the current session does not have access to its job reference, so it must be retrieved from the job openings' repository.

-Address is a complex object, but the structure of its instances is all the same, there is no distinctions, so an address factory seems appropriate to build it.

-For the exact same reasons as an address, job openings' structure is immutable, so instances of this class will come from a job opening factory.
-The job opening repository is in charge of persisting the job opening instance created.

 The further topics illustrate and explain this functionality usage flow, and the correlation between its components.